 We believe we have found a simple solution to a growing global crisis — the waste of our most precious human resource.
 Because we now understand that our approach can have widespread and profound impact on the lives of millions of at risk children, we are embarking on a bold new effort to bring our successful models to all children the world forgot.

-Jenny has been honored with the American Chamber of Commerce’s Women of Influence Entrepreneur of the Year Award in Hong Kong and the Purpose Prize for Inter-generational Innovation.
+Among other awards, Jenny has been honored with the American Chamber of Commerce’s Women of Influence Entrepreneur of the Year Award, Nonprofit Leader of the Year, and the Purpose Prize for Inter-generational Innovation.
 She serves on China’s National Committee for Orphans and Disabled Children and on the Expert Consultative Committee for Beijing Normal University’s Philanthropy Research Institute.
 She is the author of the memoir, Wish You Happy Forever: What China’s Orphans Taught Me About Moving Mountains, published by Harper Collins.

 From Jenny …